 Our community was founded in England in 1994 as Roman Catholic Religious Congregation of diocesan rite, under Bishop Crispian Hollis, of Portsmouth.
 We belong to the Dominican Order, the Order of Preachers.

 We were formed out of a little group of sisters originally belonging to the Dominican Sisters of St Catherine of Siena, Oakford.
 Our congregation started out of a desire for renewal and deepening of Dominican life.
-We currently number 13 sisters.
 We serve the Church through a unique balance of contemplative prayer, monastic observances (enclosure, habit, silence...), sung liturgy, and study together with an active work of proclamation and teaching of the Catholic Faith in the light of the New Evangelisation.
 It is from our strong fraternal life of contemplation and observances that we are enabled to carry out our apostolate as a community.

 All our actions are directed to the teaching and preaching of the Catholic Faith, in any way possible and through any means available.